grahamgilbert/macnamer/README.md

 You can assign permissions for creating, modifying and deleting to users for groups, computers and networks from within the administration pages.
 For more information on permissions, please check the [Django documentation](https://docs.djangoproject.com/en/dev/topics/auth/).

 ##Acknowledgements
-Many thanks for my lovely employers at [pebble.it](http://pebbleit.com) for letting me release this.
+Many thanks to my lovely employers at [pebble.it](http://pebbleit.com) for letting me release this.